On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Bent hyperplane arrangements and canonical polyhedral complexes

 This phenomenon arises when a map fails to be transversal to a threshold, an observation that motivates Definition \ref{defn:GenericBHA} and Theorem \ref{thm:nminus1skel}.
 Note that it is also a measure zero phenomenon.
 See Theorem \ref{thm:transversalgeneric}. \end{remark}

-We now turn our attention to constructing a canonical polyhedral decomposition of the domain of a ReLU neural network using the work of \cite{Grunert}.
+We now define a canonical polyhedral decomposition of the domain of a ReLU neural network.
 In the transversal case, we explicitly relate this decomposition to the bent hyperplane arrangements and activation regions in Theorems \ref{thm:BHAispolycpx} and \ref{thm:nminus1skel}.